EOSIO/welcome/docs/README.md

 Phase 1:
 - [x] Migrate Documents from Readme.io (only current version!) into this repository.
 - [x] Migrate glossary from Readme.io (only current version!) into this repository.
-- [ ] Sanitize Readme.io documents to be pure markdown using Ovi's python script.
+- [x] Sanitize Readme.io documents to be pure markdown using Ovi's python script.
-- [ ] Evaluate required graphical assets for any documentation, if any: See asset request process.

 Phase 2:
 - [ ] Reevaluate documentation for articles that have been reorganized, and make necessary changes.